WHAT I EAT

 - Eggs whites only

-- Extra virgin olive oil cold (EVOO) cold.
+- Extra virgin olive oil cold (EVOO).
 Although it's mainly ment to be used cold OMS has approved it as the preferred oil for baking over any other oils.

 - Bread.
 I personally choose to avoid gluten as much as possible.
 I eat Sourdough bread instead as it's fermented which is easier for the body to break down.